puppetlabs/puppet-docs/source/guides/installation.markdown

 OS Packages
 -----------

-If installing from a distribution maintained package, such as those listed on [Downloading Puppet Wiki Page](http://puppetlabs.com/trac/puppet/wiki/DownloadingPuppet) all OS prerequisites should be handled by your package manager.
+If installing from a distribution maintained package, such as those listed on the [Downloading Puppet Wiki Page](http://projects.puppetlabs.com/projects/puppet/wiki/Downloading_Puppet) all OS prerequisites should be handled by your package manager.
 See the Wiki for information on how to enable repositories for your particular OS.
 Usually the latest stable version is available as a package.
 If you would like to do puppet-development or see the latest versions, however, you will want to install from source.

 Installing Facter From Source